Overcoming Barriers to Wireless Adoption

 Another common question at this point is, “How can I protect my network from interference if a neighboring facility installs its own wireless network?”

 However, even a perfectly implemented network with a well-laid plan for isolating interference is vulnerable to the ever-changing RF environment.
-You cannot know if a neighbor will interfere with your network, but you can take precautions or adjust your applications to limit impact.
+You cannot know if a neighbor will move in and interfere with your network, but you can take precautions or adjust your applications later to limit impact.

 Several precautionary options exist.
-To start, choose a solution with flexible frequencies that can be changed.
+To start, it is wise to choose a solution with flexible frequencies that can be changed if needed.
 For example, 802.11n has 24 channels in the 5 GHz band.
 Another effective method is using directional antennas to strengthen the connection between radios and reduce sensitivity to interference.
 However, lining up directional antennas—particularly over longer distances—can be difficult.
 Advanced installation techniques such as these are often set in place during site surveys, performed by top-tier technology providers.

 In many cases, a wired system can be the less reliable choice, particularly with moving equipment where slip-rings are used for communication.
 The nature of these applications subjects cable to continuous flexing, resulting in breakage or degradation over time.